gradle/gradle/design-docs/publication-model.md

 An initial step will provide some capability to modify the generated `ivy.xml` and `pom.xml` files before publication.

 1. Introduce a `Publication` interface.
 Probably make `Publication` a `Named` thing.
 2. Add a `Publication` container to the project.
-At this stage, this container will be read-only.
+At this stage, this container will be _read-only_.
-2. Add `MavenPublication` interface.
-3. Change the Maven plugin so that `mavenInstaller()` and `mavenDeployer()` methods add a `MavenPublication` instance to the container for each `MavenPom` instance that the installers and deployers create (ie one for each filter).
-4. Add `MavenPublication.withXml()` methods.
-5. Add `IvyPublication` interface.
+3. Add `IvyPublication` interface and `IvyDependencyDescriptor` interface.
+    * An `IvyPublication` has-a property called `ivy` of type `IvyDependencyDescriptor`.
-6. Add an `ivy` plugin that adds a single `IvyPublication` instance to the container.
+4. Add an `ivy-publish` plugin that adds a single `IvyPublication` instance to the container.
 All Ivy repository instances used for upload will share the same `IvyPublication` instance.
+5. Add `IvyDependencyDescriptor.withXml()` methods and wire this up to `ivy.xml` generation.
-   This instance would use the following defaults when generating the `ivy.xml`
+6. Change the defaults used for Ivy publication when the `ivy-publish` plugin is applied:
     * `organisation` == `project.group`
     * `module` == `project.name` (_not_ `archivesBaseName`)
     * `revision` == `project.version`
     * `status` == `project.status`
-    * Only dependency declarationss from public configurations are included, and no configuration extension is used.
+    * Only dependency declarations from public configurations are included, and no configuration extension is used.
     * Only artifacts from public configurations are included.
-7. Add `IvyPublication.withXml()` methods.
+7. Add `MavenPublication` interface and `MavenPom` interface.
+    * A `MavenPublication` has-a property called `pom` of type `Pom`.
+8. Add a `maven-publish` plugin.
+When both the `maven-publish` and `maven` plugins are applied, then the `mavenInstaller()` and `mavenDeployer()` methods add a `MavenPublication` instance to the container for each `MavenPom` instance that the installers and deployers create (ie one for each filter).
+9. Add `Pom.withXml()` methods.
+These can delegate to the associated `MavenPom.withXml()` methods.

 To customise the `pom.xml`:

     apply plugin: 'maven'
+    apply plugin: 'maven-publish'

     uploadArchives {
         repositories { mavenDeployer { ... } }
     }

     publications.withType(MavenPublication) {
-        withXml { xml -> ... }
+        pom.withXml { xml -> ... }
     }

     // or
-    publications.mavenInstall.withXml { xml -> ... }
+    publications.mavenInstall.pom.withXml { xml -> ... }

 To customise the `ivy.xml`:

-    apply plugin: 'ivy'
+    apply plugin: 'ivy-publish'

     uploadArchives {
         repositories { ivy { ... } }
     }

     publications.withType(IvyPublication) {
-        withXml { xml -> ... }
+        ivy.withXml { xml -> ... }
     }

     // or
-    publications.ivy.withXml { xml -> ... }
+    publications.ivy.ivy.withXml { xml -> ... }

-The `ivy` plugin is intended to move Ivy concepts out of the core Gradle DSL, but still allow them to be available for customisation for those projects that use Ivy.
+The `ivy-publish` plugin is intended to move Ivy concepts out of the core Gradle DSL, but still allow them to be available for customisation for those projects that use Ivy.
 It also allows us to introduce some breaking changes, in an opt-in way.

 Note: there's a breaking change here.
-If you apply the `ivy` plugin, the `archivesBaseName` property is no longer used as the default Ivy module name when you use any of the existing `upload$Config` tasks.
+If you apply the `ivy-publish` plugin, the `archivesBaseName` property is no longer used as the default Ivy module name when you use any of the existing `upload$Config` tasks.
 In addition, only the dependency declarations and artifacts from public configurations are included in the generated Ivy descriptor and the publication.